RocketLewko/englify-client/README.md

 # englify
-An app for learning English and testing new things in Angular ;p
+en app for learning English and testing new things in Angular ;p